 Pack your headline and first paragraph with benefits.
 Start out with a powerful opening paragraph by spotlighting the most crucial benefits of your service or product.

-Whatever the customer wants you to fill, focus on it all over the first paragraph and your audience would love to learn more.
+Whatever the customer wants you fill, focus on it all over the first paragraph and your audience would love to learn more.
+No one cares what you can do.
+Everyone cares what you can do for them.

 Use bullet points rather than paragraphs for listing benefits.
 Bullet lists offer the reader small, digestible pieces of information which are easier to read than blocks of text.